freedev/solr-payload-legacy/README.md

-# Solr Payload Float/Integer/String Custom Function Query
+# Solr Payload Legacy Custom Function Query

 This is a backport of payloads function queries to Solr 5.x, aka versions before standard payload implementation.